CentOS 8 Stream SSH and VNC

-For SSH connection problems, suggest setting /etc/ssh/sshd_config to have
+For SSH connection problems, consider adding to /etc/ssh/sshd_config:

 LogLevel DEBUG